-In conformance with sustainability leadership standard NSF 457 for PV modules and inverters, First Solar is committed to achieving an average 1% reduction in total water withdrawal per unit of production (MW produced) per year from inventory baseline (2009) at each of its global manufacturing facilities in Ohio, Malaysia and Vietnam.
+We have set a target to achieve a 71% reduction in water usage per watt produced by 2028, from a 2009 baseline.
+In conformance with sustainability leadership standard NSF 457 and EPEAT ecolabel for PV modules and inverters, First Solar is committed to achieving an average 1% reduction in total water withdrawal per unit of production (Watt produced) per year from inventory baseline (2009) at each of its global manufacturing facilities in Ohio, Malaysia and Vietnam through 2028.